 The town centre is the focus of the community in Horley.
 Its image and attractiveness is important to create a vibrant and viable town centre where business will wish to locate and customers will wish to visit.
 The improvement of the overall image of the town centre is essential for it to play its role for existing and future residents.
+(Detailed guidance on design and sustainable development is included elsewhere in the Horley Design Guide - adopted January 2006).
 The theme of squares will be used and public spaces could be created or enhanced as part of the redevelopment of the town centre.
 Depending upon their size, these squares could be put to different uses such a market in the town square and outdoor eating or seating in areas where appropriate.